 OpenSSL is a bit of encryption software installed on a website that creates a secure “tunnel” between you and whatever website you are transacting with.
 This tunnel is separate from the rest of the internet traffic and is encrypted so that any information transmitted between your computer and the website is supposedly invisible to prying eyes.

-really panic?
+So should you really panic?
 Of course!
 I personally think a good screaming fit good for the soul.
 But should you actually worry about it?
 Well, that’s a bit muddy.
 Yes, you should always worry about website security and you should change your passwords from time to time--despite the fact that almost none of us ever do.
 But this is mostly another case of overhyped news stories from news sources competing to panic the most people.

 I would certainly urge caution as this is a widespread problem.
 In fact, it is probably as widespread as many other unreported problems.
 There is an easy solution to test whether or not a website is (or was) vulnerable.
 Simply visit www.lastpass.com/heartbleed, enter the name of your website, and it will tell you whether or not to change your password.
 It is important to keep in mind that that, if a particular website was vulnerable, you should NOT change your password unless they report that the problem was fixed.
 If you just willy-nilly change all your passwords and the problem hasn’t been fixed, you can expose your new passwords to scammers.